Juhyeong-Pang/Math_RAG_Agent_System/README.md

 ## Future Improvement

 - **Format Output**: The answer generate by the model is not uniform.
 Sometimes, integers come with an extra decimal (ex.
 80.0 instead of 80).

+- **Self-Correction Agent**: I am not sure if it is going to be effective, but I think adding a self-correcting agent that checks the answer to the question and re-running the inference according to the result might help increase accuracy.